-Due to disruptions caused by COVID-19, the deadline for this challenge has been extended!
-School participation is not required.
+Due to disruptions caused by COVID-19, the deadline for this challenge has been extended to November 30th, 2020 - we are still accepting submissions!
+School participation is not a requirement.
 We encourage all homebound students to get creative!
-Sibling/family submissions are welcome and encouraged.
-One early-bird award will be given for the best submission received by original due date of April 30th.
+Sibling/family/group submissions are welcome and encouraged.

 And YOU can help educate our community!
-Whether you are a parent, teacher or just friend of a Pinellas county schoolchild, you can challenge a local student to learn more about this significant Hope Spot designation and think about how they can help to keep it healthy.
+Whether you are a parent, teacher or just friend of a Tampa Bay area schoolchild, you can challenge a local student to learn more about this significant Hope Spot designation and think about how they can help to keep it healthy.
 Participating students, schools, and teachers will receive special recognition.

 Submit the most creative solution to keep our Hope Spot healthy for a chance to win one of fifteen $100 prizes!